2 female rookie police officers have been shot and killed in 2 days

 A female rookie police officer was shot dead Thursday night, the second killed in the last two days in the United States.

-Davis police Officer Natalie Corona, 22, responded to a triple-car accident in the Northern California city and during the investigation shots were fired and she was hit, Davis police Chief Darren Pytel told reporters.
+Davis police Officer Natalie Corona, 22, was responding to a triple-car crash in the Northern California city when a gunman on a bicycle shot her multiple times, Davis police Chief Darren Pytel told reporters.

+“This clearly to us looks like an ambush,” Pytel said Friday evening.

+After shooting Corona multiple times, the suspect reloaded his firearm and fired toward a firefighter and a fire truck that were also responding to the traffic collision.
+Then the suspect fled, Pytel said.

-Corona finished the police academy in July and was promoted to police officer upon graduation.
+Corona began her service with the department as a community service officer in 2016.
+She finished the police academy in July and was promoted to police officer upon graduation.

 “She was a rising star in the department,” he said.